Top 5 Best Wireless Dog Fences

 5. PetSafe Free to Roam Wireless Fence

 This model is created with rather training purposes.
 It helps to teach even the most disobedient dogs.
-The system has five deterring levels and a training mode that give a warning sound to your dog when he is about to cross the boundary line.
+The system has five deterring levels and a training mode that gives a warning sound to your dog when he is about to cross the boundary line.
 The collar is waterproof and can fit in even to the biggest dogs.
 But don’t use it for small dogs as it can be harmful to their neck.

 - Ideal for training